schnitzi/chessmovegen/README.txt

 engine might also include an "undo" feature that rolls a move backwards.
 If so, you can test this easily enough by performing the undo for each test case and seeing if you end up with a FEN that matches the starting position.
-You will find that the sample tests also perform this rollback test.
+You will find that the included sample tests also perform this rollback test.

 ## Algebraic move names

+Your move generator may or may not generate the actual move names (such as "Qe4").
+If it does, you can test your move name generation using these same test data files -- all of them include the move names (in algebraic format TODO) that your move generator should generate.
+One of the included test files (movenames.json) actually contains nothing but test cases meant to test your move name generation.

+# The graphical tool

 TODO

-# The graphical tool